-- Certain drugs; see Section 5(f) on pages 70 and 72.
+- Certain drugs; see Section 5(f) on pages 71 and 74.
 Contact Express Scripts at 855-315-8527 for additional information and prior authorization. - Select drugs that are excluded from the Plan's prescription drug formulary (visit www.SambaPlans.com/health-benefit-plan/ for a list of these drugs).
 Prior authorization for medical necessity is required for these excluded drugs.
 Contact Express Scripts at 855-315-8527.
 See Section 5(f).
-Prescription drug benefits for additional information. - Surgical treatment of morbid obesity (bariatric surgery).
+Prescription Drug Benefits for additional information. - Surgical treatment of morbid obesity (bariatric surgery).
 Contact Cigna/CareAllies at 800-887-9735. - Organ/tissue transplants.
 The prior authorization process for organ/tissue transplants is more extensive than the normal authorization process.
 Before your initial evaluation as a potential candidate for a transplant procedure, you or your doctor must contact the CareAllies Cigna LIFESOURCE Transplant Unit at 800-668-9682 to initiate the pretransplant evaluation.
-See Section 5(b) on page 57. - Intensive outpatient program treatment, partial hospitalization, and electroconvulsive therapy for mental health or substance use disorder treatment.
+See Section 5(b) on page 59. - Partial hospitalization and electroconvulsive therapy for mental health or substance use disorder treatment.
 Contact Cigna/CareAllies at 800-887-9735. - Services for genetic testing.
 Call SAMBA at 800-638-6589 or 301-984-1440 (for TTY, use 301-984-4155). - Certain outpatient procedures, including services such as: skin removal or enhancement; treatment of varicose veins; and eye, ear, nose and throat procedures.
-Contact Cigna/CareAllies at 800-887-9735. - Unlisted outpatient procedures.
-Contact Cigna/CareAllies at 800-887-9735. - Certain musculoskeletal procedures, such as orthopedic surgeries and injections.
-Contact Cigna/ CareAllies at 800-887-9735. - Home infusion therapy.
-Contact Cigna/CareAllies at 800-887-9735. - Home nursing care.
+Contact Cigna/ CareAllies at 800-887-9735. - Unlisted outpatient procedures.
 Contact Cigna/CareAllies at 800-887-9735. - Speech therapy.
 Contact Cigna/CareAllies at 800-887-9735. - Outpatient spinal procedures.
-Call Cigna/CareAllies at 800-887-9735. - Gender reassignment surgery to treat gender dysphoria supported by a qualified mental health professional.
+Call Cigna/CareAllies at 800-887-9735. - Gender affirmation surgery to treat gender dysphoria supported by a qualified mental health professional.
 You must obtain prior authorization for the surgery even if the proposed treatment is outside of the 50 United States.

 You, your representative, your doctor or facility must call Cigna/CareAllies at 800-887-9735 prior to services being rendered.
-See Section 5(b) on page 50.
+See Section 5(b) on page 53.

-Warning:
+• Warning: